isage/Adrenaline/docs/src/08-CfwConfiguration.md

 > Not to be confused with [`Adrenaline Application Settings`](./03-AdrenalineMenu/02-AdrenalineSettings.md), which is another thing.

 <!-- TODO: Links -->
-You can use the [XMB]() or the [Recovery Menu]() to easily modify the CFW settings.
+You can use the [XMB]() or the [Recovery Menu](./09-RecoveryMenu.md) to easily modify the CFW settings.

 ## General Settings

 ### CPU/BUS clock speed in XMB

-Configures the CPU/BUS clock speed on when the system is on the XMB/VSH
+Configures the CPU/BUS clock speed on when the system is on the XMB/VSH.

 #### Options: